CMU-Heinz-95702/lab4-http-server/README.md

 Your task in this lab is to understand EchoServerTCP.java, and then use it to help you develop a web server.

 **_Code is poetry_**.
 Read and work to understand each line of EchoServerTCP.java as if you were learning and understanding a poem.
-Discuss each line with those around you so that you together fully understand the code.
+Discuss each line with others in your lab so that together you fully understand the code.
 If you first understand the EchoServerTCP.java poem, it will be much easier to build the web server.

 Your HTTP server should be able to handle multiple requests, one-at-a-time.
 You do **not** have to handle multiple simultaneous requests, so your solution can be single-threaded.
 (I.e. you do not have to use threads.)